Access to the territory and push backs

 Relocation

 Up until 2021, Belgium had an annual relocation policy in place.
 The highest number of relocated asylum seekers were registered in 2016 and 2017 (200 and 895, respectively) but significantly decreased in the following years, reaching only 18 in 2020 and 43 in 2021.
 After the fire in the Moria camp in Greece on 9 September 2021, the Belgian government pledged to relocate 117 persons in 2021.
-Due to administrative issues in Greece and the reception crisis in Belgium, only 43 persons were actually relocated.
-The remaining 74 persons will be relocated in 2022.[1]
+Due to administrative issues in Greece and the reception crisis in Belgium, only 43 persons were effectively relocated.
+The remaining 74 persons would be relocated in 2022.[23]
+Of this remaining group, 6 persons (1 family) was relocated in 2022.
+The remaining 68 persons were taken of the Belgian relocation list, so they could be relocated by other member states.
+In 2023, 32 persons were relocated from Cyprus and in 2024 another 18 persons from Cyprus.
+These relocations from Cyprus took place in the context of a voluntary pledge linked to the negotiations on the EU Migration Pact.[24]

 [23] Myria, Contact Meeting, 19 January 2021, available in French: https://bit.ly/3HQ18z7.